 A registration fee of $1,875 is required to cover climb expenses advanced by the Breast Cancer Fund.
 The fee includes:

 - Shell jacket, down jacket, pants and some additional donated by sponsors.

-- Expert mountaineering guide service from Shasta Mountain Guides
+- Expert mountaineering guide service including snow school from Shasta Mountain Guides

 - Wilderness permits and passes

 - Shared accommodations at Mount Shasta Resort from June 17 to 23, 2017 (single occupancy, if available, for an additional fee)